-The screenplay is adapted from Cheryl Strayed’s memoir of her thousand-mile long trek into the wilderness.
-Read Wild a Journey from Lost to Found book review here, a great read.
+The screenplay is adapted from Cheryl Strayed’s memoir of her thousand-mile-long trek into the wilderness.
+Read Wild a Journey from Lost to Found book review here, is a great read.

 Her story is about her determination to complete a larger portion of the legendary Pacific Crest Trail while battling heroin addiction and other personal demons.
 On top of being a riveting and audacious story about Strayed’s soul-searching, it is also a great practical guide for those who are about to go on a long-distance thru-hike adventure for the first time.

 It is filled with valuable hiking tips, so be sure to take notes while you watch it.
 You will learn about the perils of overstuffing your backpack and wearing hiking boots that are too tight.
 And if the Pacific Crest Trail is already on your bucket list, you definitely need to watch Wild.
 This narrative film will prepare you for this epic outdoor adventure better than most PCT documentary movies.
 And, while Cheryl’s feat is impressive, I don’t recommend taking on such difficult trails if you are a beginner.
 Instead, check out our list of great beginner backpacking trips in California.

 The movie was filmed on the PCT, and one could argue that the trail itself is a character in the movie.
 Reese Witherspoon, who portrayed Cheryl Strayed in the movie, stated that this is by far the hardest movie she ever made in her life.